heesters-nick/DwarfClass/README.md

     - If "Yes" or "Maybe", classify the morphology (dE, dEN, dI, dIN)
     - Identify any special features (Globular Clusters (GCs), interacting/tidally disturbed, defaults to "No")
     - Add optional comments in the comment box
+    - If you're using standard script:
       - Finally, confirm classifications with Enter key
+    - If you're using `v2` script:
+      - Automatically progress to the next image once classification are complete

 6. Navigation:
-    - Press Enter to confirm and move to next image
     - If you have made a mistake: press ESC to reset current classification
-    - Type in comment box and press Enter to confirm if all other classifications are complete
+    - Standard script:
+      - Comment box can be acessed at any time during the classification process
+    - `v2` script:
+      - Comment box should be accessed either before starting the classification or before it is complete due to automatic progression
-    - Press Tab to get out of comment box if current classification is incomplete
+    - Press Tab to get out of comment box

 ## Data Management

 - Classifications are saved in `classification_results.csv` in the main directory
 - Important: Keep this file in the main directory until the classification run is complete
 - After completing a run:
     1. Move the file to your classifications directory
     2. Rename it to `classification_results_[INITIALS]_[RUN NUMBER].csv`
         - Example: `classification_results_NH_1.csv`